manikandanraji/twitter-clone-backend/README.md

 heroku login
 ```

-Once logged in, create a new heroku application
+Once logged in, create a new heroku application and push it to the remote 'heroku'

 ```bash
 heroku create